zanieb/poetry-relax/README.md

 # Poetry Relax

-A Poetry plugin to remove upper version pins.
+Poetry plugin to relax version pins.

+Relax your library's dependencies: `foobar^2.0.0` to `foobar>=2.0.0`.

+With features like:
+- Checks that package requirements are solvable after relaxing
+- Upgrades of dependencies after relaxing
+- Updates of lock file after relaxing
+- Limiting changes to specific dependency groups
+- CLI messages designed to match Poetry's output

-## Introduction
+## Background

 By default, Poetry pins dependencies with `^x.y.z` which  constrains the versions to `>=x.y.z, <x.0.0`.
 This prevents dependencies from being upgraded to new major versions without explicit permission.